chenzRG/Subtype_VQ/README.md

     volume = {236},
     pages = {107543},
     year = {2023},
-    author = {Zheng Chen and Ziwei Yang and Lingwei Zhu and Peng Gao and Takashi Matsubara and Shigehiko Kanaya and Md Altaf-Ul-Amin}
+    author = {Zheng Chen and Ziwei Yang and Lingwei Zhu and Peng Gao and Takashi Matsubara and Shigehiko Kanaya and Md Altaf-Ul-Amin}}
-    }

     @INPROCEEDINGS{YangBIBM,
     author={Yang, Ziwei and Zhu, Lingwei and Li, Chen and Chen, Zheng and Ono, Naoki and Altaf-Ul-Amin, Md and Kanaya, Shigehiko},